 Sometimes, you can even pull UGC from social media to fill your posts.
 This is especially powerful if you have a product that users are always taking great photos with.
 If you’re going this route, it’s generally best to ask the user for permission, and then embed the whole post rather than just the picture so people can follow the user directly from your article.

 Keep social media in mind

 Remember that, when you’re promoting your articles on social media, they will compete with a lot of other articles, statuses, pictures, and videos.
 Since about half of all the readers go to websites of media outlets from social media, it’s very important to distinguish the design of your post in the Facebook or Twitter newsfeed.
-If you are thinking about the visual design of a complex long read or a special advertising project, don’t be afraid of breaking the rules—it’s important to make a spectacular and catchy piece that will be read by many.
+You’ll want to choose imagery that you can integrate into your social promotion to help you stand out.
+Don’t be afraid to get creative with unique styles or branding elements so your work stands out in a sea of stock imagery.

 Your visual information should be easy to understand